IanFinlayson/exploring-cs/chapter01.md

 multiple times.
 Even though only step 2 makes a guess, the algorithm can keep on guessing numbers because of the loop.

-We\'ll now trace through the algorithm to see how it works.
-Let\'s suppose that we pick 3 as our number and see if the algorithm can guess it.
+We'll now trace through the algorithm to see how it works.
+Let's suppose that we pick 3 as our number and see if the algorithm can guess it.
 The algorithm will go step by step as follows: